 There is no required textbook for this course.
 I will post all course materials on Canvas.
 These will include cases, handouts, and presentation slides.
 I will also use Canvas to post assignments and make announcements.

 Evaluation Method

-Your grade will consist of a final project (50%), class participation (40%), and three assignments (10%).
-The three assignments consist of three case submission assignments.
+Your grade will consist of a final project (50%), general class participation (35%), a short in class group presentation (5%) and two assignments (10%).

 Here is a description of each graded category: